 The largest side of Jacksonville is the North Side, a side with some of the city’s most known neighborhoods was section that had a bulk of Duval County’s historic black communities, the communities of Durkeeville, New Town (PYC), and Davis Street’s old LaVilla and Sugar Hill neighborhoods.

-By the 1970s and 1980s, North Side grew from the old historic communities into areas along the popular streets of Moncrief and Soutel, neighborhoods like Pearl World, Palmdale, 45th Street, or Grand Park, and apartment complexes like Cleveland Arms or Flag Street.
+By the 1970s and 1980s, North Side within the Jacksonville ghetto grew from the old historic communities into areas along the popular streets of Moncrief and Soutel, neighborhoods like Pearl World, Palmdale, 45th Street, or Grand Park, and apartment complexes like Cleveland Arms or Flag Street.

 A national trend of the 1960s and 1970s, white flight left for the opportunity for Duval County’s black population to expand into other areas and sections of the WestSide and NorthSide Jacksonville neighborhoods, eventually changing the community’s demographics.